-Mr Moore is dedicated to providing the highest possible standard of care to every patient in his care.
-He prides himself on the personal relationship he develops with his patients, understanding that the trust and confidence you have in your doctor is vital throughout your treatment.
-He particularly focuses on the care you receive pre and post-operatively in order to optimise the outcome of your surgery and provide you with a smooth recovery after your operation.
+I am an accredited specialist in urology, dedicated to providing the highest possible standard of care to every patient.
+I pride myself on the personal relationship I develop with patients - understanding that the trust and confidence they have in their doctor is vital throughout your treatment - particularly focusing on pre- and post-operative care to optimise surgery outcomes and provide a smooth recovery.

-James graduated from the University of Wales Medical School in Cardiff and then underwent basic surgical training on the St Bartholomew’s circuit in London including an 18-month post with the urology team at Great Ormond Street Hospital.
-James then won a prestigious Royal College of Surgeons Fellowship and joined Professor Alison Brading’s world renowned Continence Group at the University of Oxford.
-James carried out important scientific research into the basic mechanisms of bladder sensation in health and diseases such as overactive bladder and interstitial cystitis, the results being presented and published internationally.
-His interest in clinical research continues.
+After graduating from the University of Wales Medical School in Cardiff, I underwent basic surgical training on the St Bartholomew’s circuit in London including an 18-month post with the urology team at Great Ormond Street Hospital.
+I won a prestigious Royal College of Surgeons Fellowship and joined Professor Alison Brading’s world renowned Continence Group at the University of Oxford, where I carried out scientific research into the basic mechanisms of bladder sensation in health and diseases such as overactive bladder and interstitial cystitis.
+The results were presented and published internationally and my interest in clinical research continues.